nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 For the requirements of Europeana, when using a listing of URIs, data providers must provide void:rootResource properties that contains the URI’s of the cultural objects’s.
 In EDM, these URI's should point to RDF resources of one of the types [ore:Aggregation](http://www.openarchives.org/ore/1.0/datamodel#Aggregation) or [edm:ProvidedCHO](http://www.europeana.eu/schemas/edm/ProvidedCHO).
 In Schema.org, these URI's should point to instances of [schema:CreativeWork](http://schema.org/CreativeWork) or ones of its subclasses (e.g., [schema:Paiting](http://schema.org/Painting), [schema.Book](http://schema.org/Book), [schema:Sculpture](http://schema.org/Sculpture), etc.).
 # Dataset level license
 The RDF resource of the dataset may optionally indicate a license that applies to the whole dataset.
 If the dataset provides the licensing information, individual metadata records may still override it, by specifying a license as defined in EDM.
 The license for a whole dataset should be specified in [dcterms:license](http://dublincore.org/documents/dcmi-terms/#terms-license) or [schema:license](http://schema.org/license) (with Europeana supported licenses' URIs).
 Following the recommendations of DCAT, the property should be applied to the Distribution of the dataset.
-The property may also be applied in the Dataset resource, particularly this option may be required when specifying the dataset using void:rootResource, since no Distribution resource exists in such cases.
+The property may also be applied in the Dataset resource, particularly this option may be required when specifying the dataset using void:rootResource, since no Distribution resource exists in such cases (we consider this case

 # Examples
 This section contains illustrative examples of RDF descriptions of datasets, prepared accordingly to the requirements of Europeana.